robstoll/atrium/README.md

 <details>
 <summary>:information_source: dealing a lot with nullable types from Java...</summary>

-... in this case I recommend to have a look at the [Java Interoperability](#java-interoperability) section.
+... in this case we recommend to have a look at the [Java Interoperability](#java-interoperability) section.

 </details>